ellie-idb/command/README.md

 - Small standard library for ease of use
     - No user-defined functions however
         - By design, we're not trying to be a scripting engine
+- Well-defined instantiation order
+    - In the end, this won't matter (since you can't call *until* the engine has been fully initialized), but might be worth investigating
 - Command history